Updated: Aug 30

 The journey to work involved taking the pedestrian ferry across the river, and along with all of my fellow passengers, I'd offer up a coin to Charon who'd ferry us across the Styx to our destination in Hades.
 Just what the nature of that coin was escapes me.
 I have a memory of it being a twenty pence piece, but my memory must be playing up as these weren't introduced until 1982.
 It certainly wasn't the twelve-sided thrupenny bit which was the going rate when Great Aunt Elvie, who used to keep the now defunct Lifeboat Tavern, gave the helmsman a shilling to carry my sister and I across the river and back again in the early 1960s.

-A little over eight hours and twenty thousand Brunchies later workmate Steve and I would each tender another coin, but with lighter hearts, and we'd pop into the Ferry Boat on the way back to his place to listen to Steely Dan's Aja or possibly something from the Alan Parson's Project.
-Apart from the fact that mixing Greek mythology with allusion to Dante Alighieri's Divine Comedy would be really pretentious, as if I'm not being sufficiently grandiloquent as it is, it would also be stretching things a bit too far.
-To say that we had passed though Hell and emerged into paradise when the best brew that landlord Ray Frost could offer in those days was Norwich Bitter and the only decent song on the jukebox was Gerry Rafferty's Baker Street would really be pushing it.
+A little over eight hours and twenty thousand Brunchies later, workmate Steve and I would each tender another coin, but with lighter hearts, and we'd pop into the Ferry Boat on the way back to his place to listen to Steely Dan's Aja, or possibly something from the Alan Parson's Project.
+Apart from the fact that mixing Greek mythology with allusion to Dante Alighieri's Divine Comedy would be really pretentious, as if I'm not being sufficiently grandiloquent as it is, it would also be stretching things a bit too far to say that we had passed though Hell and emerged into paradise when the best brew that landlord Ray Frost could offer in those days was Norwich Bitter, and the only decent song on the jukebox was Gerry Rafferty's Baker Street.
 So I won't.
 (I think it was in the Ferry Boat that Steve and I, having been exposed to far too much of the stuff, penned the lyrics to a County & Western song which started 'My wife has left me, my dog has died and the baby's just burned down the barn...'.)